Monte Carlo inference for semiparametric Bayesian regression: Introduction

+Conditional transformation models (CTMs) have firmly established the utility of transformation models for distributional regression analysis \citep{hothorn2014conditional}.
+In comparison with the proposed approach, CTMs feature a conditional (on $X$) rather than marginal transformation $g$, and anchor the model on a marginal rather than conditional distribution $P_{Z \mid\theta, x}$.
+By design, \eqref{trans}--\eqref{mod} aligns more closely with, and suitably formalizes, the ``transform, then model" approach that is widely adopted in practice.
+Although CTMs offer substantial flexibility for modeling $Y \mid X$, Bayesian CTMs \citep{carlan2023bayesian} feature nonstandards likelihoods and tensor product basis expansions with monotonicity constraints.
+Thus, posterior inference is challenging, and relies on complex and carefully-tuned HMC/MCMC sampling algorithms.

 This manuscript introduces a general methodological and computational framework for Bayesian inference and prediction for the transformed regression model \eqref{trans}--\eqref{mod}.
 The proposed approach is easy to implement for a variety of useful regression models and delivers efficient Monte Carlo (not MCMC) inference (Section~\ref{sec-methods}).
 Empirically, this framework improves prediction, variable selection, and estimation of $g$ for Bayesian semiparametric linear models; provides substantially more accurate quantile estimates and model adequacy for Bayesian quantile regression; and increases predictive accuracy for Gaussian processes (Section~\ref{sec-emp}).
-Our theoretical analysis establishes and characterizes posterior consistency under key settings, including multiple model misspecifications (Section~\ref{sec-theory}).
+Our theoretical analysis establishes and characterizes posterior consistency, including multiple model misspecifications (Section~\ref{sec-theory}).
 Some limitations are addressed in Section~\ref{sec-disc}.
-Supplementary material includes proofs of all results, additional simulation results, and reproducible \texttt{R} code.
+Supplementary material includes technical proofs, additional simulation results, and reproducible \texttt{R} code. \ifblinded An \texttt{R} package \texttt{[redacted]} is on CRAN with detailed documentation and examples at \texttt{[redacted]}. \else An \texttt{R} package \texttt{SeBR} is on CRAN with detailed documentation and examples at \url{https://drkowal.github.io/SeBR/}. \fi